batman1816/thefashionandthefurious/README.md

-# The Fashion & Furious
+# The Fashion & The Furious

 A modern e-commerce application for fashion products built with React, TypeScript, and Supabase.